Constraining braneworlds with entanglement entropy: Constraining the DGP term

 However, the solutions turn out to be geometrically the same as without the DGP term, but with the tension parameter being redefined.\footnote{Another approach taken by \cite{Chen:2020uac} to studying DGP is to shift the tension by some amount proportional to the Ricci curvature of the branes.
 This cancels the explicit contribution of Ricci terms to the brane stress tensors and yields the equations \eqref{bdryEOMRS}.} In terms of the angular parameterization \eqref{bsBranes}, the brane tension of a KR brane with RS + DGP terms (derived in Appendix \ref{app:effectiveBW}) is

-We mention that the DGP term is one of two second-derivative terms we can add to the brane action.
-The other term is one that is proportional to $K_i^2$---a product consisting of two first-derivative factors.
-However unlike the DGP term, adding $\int \sqrt{-g}K_i^2$ to the action would modify the embedding equations such that a KR brane with only a redefined tension is not as obviously a solution.
-We thus choose to only add the DGP term in this paper.
+We mention that the DGP term is one of three second-derivative terms we can add to the brane action.
+We can also add an action $\int \sqrt{-\tilde{g_i}} (a_i K_i^2 + b_i K_i^{\mu\nu}K_{i,\mu\nu})$ whose terms are products two first-derivative factors.
+Interestingly, \cite{Lee:2022efh} finds that the consistency of the bulk variational principle implies $a_i K_i \tilde{g}_{i}^{\mu\nu} + b_i K_i^{\mu\nu} = 0$, and contracting this against $K_{i,\mu\nu}$ reveals that the corresponding action vanishes on-shell.
+So, these terms do not alter the embedding equations \eqref{embeddingDGP}.
+However, it is not immediate if or how these terms modify the entropy functional; see Section \ref{sec:disc} for details.
+For simplicity, we only add a DGP term.

 It is convenient to define a dimensionless parameter explicitly describing the relative strength of the DGP term against the RS term.
 We do so in terms of each brane's ``effective" gravitational coupling, which is calculated in detail in Appendix \ref{app:effectiveBW} by integrating out the bulk extra dimension and isolating the $d$-dimensional Einstein--Hilbert term in the resulting effective action \cite{Chen:2020uac}.\footnote{Note that \cite{Chen:2020uac} takes two copies of a bulk geometry with a brane glued together via Israel junction conditions, whereas we consider one bulk geometry with an ``end-of-the-world" brane.
 This changes the KR brane's effective Newton constant by a factor of $2$ and also alters the effective cosmological constant.} From that analysis, this coupling (the ``effective Newton constant") on an brane with no DGP term is just